Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Introduction

+\begin{remark} According to our definition, an elliptic curve is a strongly rigid Calabi-Yau variety (sometimes these are defined to require trivial fundamental group).
+A K3 surface is a Calabi-Yau variety, and it is strongly rigid if and only if its Picard number is $20$.
+A Calabi-Yau threefold is rigid if and only if it is strongly rigid.

+One can prove that a Calabi-Yau variety $V$ is strongly rigid by showing that the cohomology of $V$ is generated by cycle classes and $H^{\dim V,0}, H^{0,\dim V}$.
+If $\dim V$ is odd this is equivalent, and presumably that is true if $\dim V$ is even, but a proof would seem to need some form of the Hodge conjecture. \end{remark}

-In particular, a Calabi-Yau variety of dimension $2$ is a K3 surface.
-The Hecke eigenforms of weight $3$ up to twist correspond to imaginary quadratic fields with class group of exponent dividing $2$ by \cite[Theorem 2.4]{schutt}.
+The integral Hecke eigenforms of weight~$3$ up to twist correspond to imaginary quadratic fields with class group of exponent dividing $2$ by \cite[Theorem 2.4]{schutt}.
 Such fields are known with at most one exception, which is excluded by the generalized Riemann hypothesis; the list can be found in \cite{elkies-schutt}.
 Elkies and Sch\" utt proved the following:

-\begin{thm}\cite[Theorem 1]{elkies-schutt} Let $f$ be a Hecke eigenform of weight $3$ from the list with eigenvalues $a_p$.
-Then there is a K3 surface $S_f$ such that, for all but finitely many $p$, we have $\#S_f(\F_p) = p^2 + c(p)p + 1 + a_p$, where $c(p)$ is a linear combination of Artin symbols. \end{thm}
+\begin{theorem}[{\cite[Theorem 1]{elkies-schutt}}] Let $f$ be a Hecke eigenform of weight~$3$ from the list with eigenvalues $a_p$.
+Then there is a K3 surface $S_f$ such that, for all but finitely many $p$, we have $\#S_f(\F_p) = p^2 + c(p)p + 1 + a_p$, where $c(p)$ is a linear combination of Artin symbols. \end{theorem}

 Much less is known for forms of weight greater than $3$.
-The following was shown by Dieulefait-Manoharmayum and Gouv\^ea-Yui: \begin{thm}[\cite{dieu-man},\cite{gouvea-yui}] Let $V$ be a smooth rigid Calabi-Yau threefold over $\Q$.
-Then $V$ has $p^3 + f(p)(p^2+p) + 1 - a_p$ points over $\F_p$, where $f(p)$ is expressed in terms of Artin symbols and the $a_p$ are coefficients of a Hecke eigenform of weight $4$. \end{thm}

-Many examples are worked out in detail in \cite{meyer} and elsewhere, but it is not known whether every Hecke eigenform can be realized by a rigid Calabi-Yau threefold in this way, nor whether there are finitely or infinitely many rational Hecke eigenforms of weight $4$.
+Gouv\^ea and Yui proved the following: \begin{theorem}[{\cite[Theorem 3]{gouvea-yui}}] Let $V$ be a smooth rigid Calabi-Yau threefold over $\Q$.
+Then $V$ is modular: in other words, there is a Hecke eigenform $f$ of weight~$4$ such that the Galois representation $\rho_\ell$ on $H^3_\etale(V,\Q_\ell)$ is equivalent to $\rho_{f,\ell}$, the representation attached to $f$, for all $\ell$. \end{theorem} (The same conclusion had been obtained by Dieulefait and Manoharmayum \cite{dieu-man} under stronger hypotheses.)
+It follows that $V$ has $p^3 + n(p)(p^2+p) + 1 - a_p$ points over~$\F_p$ for all primes $p$ of good reduction, where $n(p)$ is expressed in terms of Artin symbols and the $a_p$ are the Hecke eigenvalues of $f$.
+Many examples are worked out in detail in \cite{meyer} and elsewhere, but it is not known whether every Hecke eigenform can be realized by a rigid Calabi-Yau threefold in this way, nor whether there are finitely or infinitely many rational Hecke eigenforms of weight~$4$ up to twist.

+Gouv\^ea and Yui point out that their methods also apply to Calabi-Yau varieties of odd dimension $d$ with $\dim H^d = 2$ \cite[page~146]{gouvea-yui}.
+Thus, if $V$ is a strongly rigid Calabi-Yau variety of odd dimension $d$, there is a formula for the number of $\F_p$-points of $V$ of the form $\sum_{i=1}^d n_i p^i + (-1)^d a_p$, where the $n_i$ are expressed in terms of Artin symbols and the $a_p$ are the Hecke eigenvalues of a rational newform of weight~$d+1$, and the same is expected to hold for $d$ even.
+On the other hand, if $V$ is only rigid, this would not be expected.
+For example, if $d = 5$ it is possible that $h^{3,2}(V) > 0$ and that $H^5_{\etale}(V,\Z_\ell)$ is irreducible of dimension $>2$ even though $V$ is rigid.